 The above screen-shot shows the hex file that will be used.

-To program in the new hex file you can hit the “green down
+To program in the new hex file you can hit the green down arrow-to-chip icon.

 Run-->Run Main Project